 New Mills offers the walker a delightful experience, whatever kind of walk you may be seeking.
 From short easy walks to day long hikes, or even long distance paths, New Mills has them all.

 Built above the sandstone gorge known as The Torrs, which forms the confluence of the Rivers Sett and Goyt, development of the town from the original corn mill to the present day can be traced through from the industrial heritage of coal and cotton up to the modern day and the Torrs Hydro Archimedes Screw is one of the earliest community-owned hydro schemes.
 The influence of the rivers can be seen in the plethora of bridges that span them, from the small footbridges that allowed workers to make their way to their employment to the renowned and stunning Millennium Walkway which completed the Goyt Way and the Midshires Way long distance path.

 The gorge, the rivers, the canal and the surrounding moors and hills allow the walker to experience varied landscapes, helped along their way by approximately 200 footpaths.
-More information about the paths, about the history, about the heritage can be found at New Mills Heritage and Information Centre.

 Access to New Mills is no problem either.
 With two railway stations complimented by an array of bus services and sited just off the A6, New Mills is nearer than you might think.

 New Mills is rightly proud of being a member of the Walkers are Welcome Network of towns and villages and looks forward to seeing you soon.

 The u3a provides lifelong learning for retired and semi-retired people through its many interest groups, which include educational, creative and leisure activities.

 New Mills u3a has several walking groups organised by and for our members.
 These walking groups cover a wide range of walking options from gentle strolls with no stiles and no steep hills through to demanding walks.